Home Chemistry Properties Concentration

 In chemistry, both molarity and formality are the units of concentration.
 The formality of a solution can be calculated by the formula mass of any solute dissolved in one liter of solution.

-Normality calculation
+Normality Calculation

 The normality of a solution is the number of gram or mole equivalents of a solute present in one liter of the solution.
 It can be expressed by the letter N.